Phhofm/models/README.md

 **4xHFA2kLUDVAE** - Training lightweight models of different networks to test for interence speed and metrics for anime upscaling with realistic degradations.
 See results in the corresponding results folder.

 **Lexica** - Also training different models for AI generated image upscaling.
+(RRDBNet, HAT, SwinIR)

 ### Pretrains